payu-india/CMS-Chatbot/docs/React Native Mobile SDK/react-native-checkoutpro-sdk/reactnative-checkoutpro-android-integration.md

 ## Step 4: Generate Hash

-This step describes how to pass the static and dynamic hashes.
+This step describes how to pass the dynamic hashes.
 For detailed information, refer to [Hash Generation](doc:generate-dynamic-hash-react).

 ### Passing dynamic hashes